-Throughout the past year, the Board, Executive Committee and all colleagues at AustralianSuper, have worked hard to navigate economic volatility, policy uncertainty and community concern, to deliver historic returns for members.
-Australian Super's support of the economic recovery has also come into sharp focus as we are a major investor in Australian companies and provider of capital to support Australian business growth.
+always, we maintain our focus on the Throughout the past year, the achievement of long-term results and Board, Executive Committee and all colleagues at AustralianSuper, encourage members to do the same. have worked hard to navigate Leadership economic volatility, policy uncertainty and community concern, to deliver The Board announced in July that historic returns for members.
+Paul Schroder would be appointed AustralianSuper's support of the to the role of Chief Executive. economic recovery has also come following the decision by Chief into sharp focus as we are a major Executive Ian Silk to step down after investor in Australian companies 15 years leading AustralianSuper. and provider of capital to support On behalf of the Board, I would Australian business growth.